 In this first video, Caleb is taught to be neat and clean.
 He asks his father for help in finding his favorite toy, and his father notes that it’s no wonder Caleb can’t find the toy since his room is so unkempt.
 The father points out that Jehovah “has a place for all his things.”
 He talks about the planets that stay in their orbit, and about how people all have their internal parts in the same place.
 He then actually says, “When you keep your room clean, you are making Jehovah happy.”

-I’m all for keeping your room neat and clean and would expect my children to do this, but why bring Jehovah into this?
+I’m all for keeping your room neat and clean, but why bring Jehovah into this?
 Is Jehovah so nitpicking that he’s concerned about whether or not you make your bed every day?
 This is a lesson to teach your children, that Jehovah is keeping track of your life so completely that he notes if you put your books and toys away?
 Do you want children to love Jehovah and feel he is approachable, or be afraid of him constantly watching you, looking for things to criticize, even in your own private space?

 “Obey Your Parents”